-No amount receivable has been recognised for the expected Research & Development refundable tax offset for the year ended 30 June 2022 of \$521,097.
-This follows the policy in note 1(h) and the requirement of AASB120 Accounting for Government Grants and Disclosure of Government Assistance paragraph 7(a) that grants are not recognised before there is reasonable assurance of compliance with the grant conditions, because the grant conditions include considerable analysis, documentation and decisions that were not final before 30 June 2022.
+No amount receivable was recognised for the expected Research & Development refundable tax offset for the year ended 30 June 2021 of \$521,097, that was received during 2023.
+This followed the policy in note 1(h) and the requirement of AASB120 Accounting for Government Grants and Disclosure of Government Assistance paragraph 7(a) that grants are not recognised before there is reasonable assurance of compliance with the grant conditions, because the grant conditions included considerable analysis, documentation and decisions that were not final before 30 June 2022.
+This has resulted in this refundable tax offset being recognised in profit or loss as other income in 2023.